Contents

 Use

 Nori is commonly used as a wrap for sushi and onigiri.
 It is also a common garnish or flavoring in noodle preparations and soups.
 Nori is most typically toasted prior to consumption ("yaki-nori" in Japanese).
 A very common and popular secondary product is toasted and flavored nori ("ajitsuke-nori" in Japanese), in which a flavoring mixture (variable, but typically soy sauce, spices, and sugar in the Japanese style or sesame oil and salt in the Korean style) is applied in combination with the toasting process.
-Nori is also eaten by making it into a soy sauce flavored paste noritsukudani (海苔佃煮).
+Nori is also eaten by making it into a soy sauce flavored paste noritsukudani (海苔佃煮).In addition, nori is sometimes used as a form of food decoration.

 A related product, prepared from the unrelated green algae Monostroma and Enteromorpha, is called aonori (青海苔 literally blue/green nori) and is used like herbs on everyday meals like okonomiyaki and yakisoba.